sklprogs/LanguageTricks/README.md

 ## competition \| contest

-**Contest** suggests playing a game for the game\'s sake just to see who would win, or maybe playing for candy.
-But **competition** suggests playing the game in order to get some big reward, where the reward and the achievement is the only thing that is important, and there may be no pleasure in the game.
+***Contest*** suggests playing a game for the game’s sake just to see who would win, or maybe playing for candy.
+But ***competition*** suggests playing the game in order to get some big reward, where the reward and the achievement is the only thing that is important, and there may be no pleasure in the game.

 [*Source*](https://english.stackexchange.com/questions/77822/contest-vs-competition)